 View Nelson Issue Briefs

-This edition of the Nelson Issue Brief presents work on extreme heat and drought due to climate change from scholars across the University of Wisconsin–Madison.
-Contributions include research into the impact of urban heat islands, how to better address extreme heat events to avoid preventable death, and how drought impacts Wisconsin agriculture.
+This edition includes research into the impact of urban heat islands, how to better address extreme heat events to avoid preventable death, and how drought impacts Wisconsin agriculture.

 This issue features research that addresses excess nutrient concentrations, mostly nitrogen and phosphorus, in surface water.
 Nutrient pollution degrades recreational and commercial use of surface waters from Wisconsin to the Gulf of Mexico, largely through blue-green algae blooms.
 In Wisconsin, phosphorus is the most-regulated nutrient, as nitrogen is often considered more of a threat to human health through polluted drinking water, though it also impacts surface waters.

-This edition highlights research from across the University of Wisconsin-Madison campus, with articles detailing the impact that reduced human activity during periods of quarantine had on wildlife and air pollution.
+This edition includes articles detailing the impact that reduced human activity during periods of quarantine had on wildlife and air pollution.
 The final entry details how diseases like COVID-19 have been transmitted from wildlife to humans, and how increased human activity amplifies the chances of transmission in the future.

 This issue features research on the differential impacts of air pollution, the justice impacts that stem from addressing climate change, and the impacts of mercury across the landscape.
 We also highlight attempts to center environmental justice within environmental education.
 We close with a story from a manoomin (wild rice) researcher who shares her connection with an indigenous community and how that connection shaped her research.